-Our Recognition and Accountability Framework (RAF) reinforces quality in everything our people do in delivering on our strategy, with a focus on the provision of services to our clients, how we work with our people and driving a high-quality culture.
-It holds Partners accountable for quality outcomes beyond compliance.
+Our Recognition and Accountability Framework (RAF) reinforces quality in everything our people do in delivering on our strategy, with a focus on the provision of services to our clients, how we work with our people and driving a high quality culture.
+It holds Partners accountable for quality behaviours and quality outcomes beyond compliance.
 Our RAF considers and addresses the following key elements:

 - Quality outcomes: We provide transparent quality outcomes to measure the achievement of the quality objectives.
-Our quality outcomes consider meeting professional standards and the PwC network and our firm's standards and policies - Behaviors: We have set expectations of the right behaviors that support the right attitude to quality, the right tone from the top and a strong engagement with the quality objective - Interventions/recognition: We have put in place interventions and recognition that promotes and reinforces positive behaviors and drives a culture of quality - Consequences/reward: We have implemented financial and non-financial consequences and rewards that are commensurate to outcome and behavior and sufficient to incentivize the right behaviors to achieve the quality objectives
+Our quality outcomes take into account meeting professional standards and the PwC network and our firm's standards and policies - Behaviours: We have set expectations of the right behaviours that support the right attitude to quality, the right tone from the top and a strong engagement with the quality objective - Interventions/recognition: We have put in place interventions and recognition that promotes and reinforces positive behaviours and drives a culture of quality - Consequences/reward: We have implemented financial and non-financial consequences and rewards that are commensurate to outcome and behaviour and sufficient to incentivise the right behaviours to achieve the quality objectives